GeraldineRouy/GeraldineRouy/README.md

 <h1 align="center">Hey 👋, I'm Géraldine!</h1>
 <h3 align="center">A passionate fullstack developer student from Grenoble, France.</h3>

+<p>Previously, I was a leather goods and luggage artisan, working with prestigious brands like Hermès, Goyard, and Louis Vuitton.
+Since April 2024, I have been transitioning into tech as a student in application design and development at Campus Numérique In The Alps in Grenoble.</p>

 - 🔭 I’m currently working on [DnD Java Game](https://github.com/GeraldineRouy/java_dnd_game).

 - 🌱 I’m learning **mainly Java/Spring**, and also **Vue.js** and **PHP/Laravel**.

 - 💻 I have worked on [Spirulin Suppliers List](https://github.com/GeraldineRouy/public_spa_spirulin_suppliers_project).

-- 💻 I also contributed to [Fruits and Veggies Shop](https://github.com/GeraldineRouy/fruits-and-veggies-shop).
+- 💻 I also did this : [Fruits and Veggies Shop](https://github.com/GeraldineRouy/fruits-and-veggies-shop).

 - 📫 How to reach me: **geraldine.rouy@gmail.com**